mrjoshuaesmith/center-of-mass/README.md

 You'll notice a little hole at Lake Massapoag, and at a tigher sampling interval, there are probably a couple other lakes that get skipped east of -71.5º, but all in all, it seems unlikely those would impact our results much.

-Using a 100 meter sampling interval and a few hours of CPU time, the program eventually yielded these results:
+Using a 100 meter sampling interval and about 8 hours of CPU time, the program eventually yielded these results:

 ```
 Center of Bounding Box: 42.057584, -71.715418